Chef Aid

 "Chef Aid" is the fourteenth episode of the second season of the American animated television series South Park.
 The 27th episode of the series overall, it originally aired on Comedy Central in the United States on October 7, 1998.
 The episode was written by series co-creators Trey Parker and Matt Stone, and directed by Parker.
-Guest stars in this episode include Joe Strummer, Rancid, Ozzy Osbourne, Ween, Primus, Elton John, Meat Loaf, Rick James, and DMX.
+Guest stars in this episode include Joe Strummer, Rancid, Ozzy Osbourne, Ween, Primus, Elton John, Meat Loaf and Rick James.

 In the episode, Chef tries to claim that Alanis Morissette plagiarized his song "Stinky Britches".
 However, the record company executive decides to sue him for harassment for this.
 The executive wins the lawsuit, and Chef has 24 hours to come up with the money or he will face a 4-year prison sentence.
 Meanwhile, Mr. Garrison witnesses many strange attempts on Mr. Twig's life.

 Plot

 Chef discovers that Alanis Morissette's hit song "Stinky Britches" is a song that he wrote many years ago, before abandoning his musical aspirations.
 He contacts a record company executive, seeking only to have his name credited as the composer of "Stinky Britches".
 The record company refuses, and furthermore, hires Johnnie Cochran, who files a lawsuit against him for harassment.
 Cochran employs the "Chewbacca defense", resulting in a win for the record company and damages to be paid by the defense.
 Chef now has 24 hours to come up with the money or face four years of incarceration.
 Chef makes money by becoming a prostitute; instead of paying the executive, he intends to hire Cochran so he can sue the record company.
 Unfortunately, Chef's money is seized and he is sent to jail the next day.

 Meanwhile, Mr. Garrison witnesses many strange attempts on Mr. Twig's life; he finds him boiling in a pot of water, and later snapped in half.
 The evidence begins to point to Mr. Hat as the culprit, culminating in a showdown between Mr. Garrison and Mr. Hat which lands the former in jail.
 Mr. Hat breaks Mr. Garrison and Chef out of their cell.
 Mr. Garrison and Mr. Hat eventually make up their differences and get back together.

 The boys try to help Chef by rounding up various musicians, whose careers have been boosted by Chef's advice, to hold a benefit concert.
 The record company executive sabotages the concert, but the outpouring of support for Chef touches Cochran, who agrees to defend Chef.
 He uses the Chewbacca Defense again (indirectly killing a juror when the defense so overwhelmed them that their head exploded), ending with Chef finally getting his name on the album.